Here are some sample images I’ve taken with the Sony FE 20mm ƒ/1.8 G lens. 1

 The FE 20mm ƒ/1.8 G is an ultra-wide prime lens, but isn’t the widest lens in Sony’s lineup for their Alpha cameras—that would be the 12-24mm lenses (there are two; one is ƒ/2.8, and the other is ƒ/4), the new 14mm ƒ/1.8 prime, and the 16-35mm zoom.

 It’s fast, with a maximum aperture of ƒ/1.8, making it good in low light.
-That large aperture also helps with a shallow depth of field, but with an ultra-wide focal length like this, that’s much less prominent unless the subject is in very close to the camera.
+That large aperture also helps with a shallow depth of field, but with an ultra-wide focal length like this, that’s much less prominent unless the subject is very close to the camera.
 That said, while it’s not a macro lens, with a minimum focus distance of around 7 inches / 18 centimeters, you can get in very close to your subject, and I’ve included some examples of that below.

 The lens is also relatively compact and light (weighing around 13 ounces / 370 grams), at least compared to some of the fast zooms, making it a well-balanced match with the Sony Alpha camera bodies.